harlanhaskins/Personal-Site/_posts/2014-02-21-my-time-is-worth-more-than-the-computers.markdown

 The most important thing when coding is your time.
 When you stop focusing on minor inefficiencies, you can go back to solving real problems.

-Sorry for the short post, but this is a philosophy by which I've been trying to live for a while.